 - Complete the Online Application - Click the link at the top of your Dashboard, or go to www.laptboard.org/apply

 • Please be advised that once you complete the online application, you will not be able go back and edit it.
 If you are planning to graduate, put your school’s name and anticipated graduation date on the application.

 • Print and sign each page of the completed application.
 The Applicant’s Oath will need to be signed and notarized

 • Mail the entire packet, along with all other information stated in step 2 to the Board office

 All information must be sent to the Board office at 104 Fairlane Drive, Lafayette, LA 70507.

 - Your complete, original, signed and notarized application

 - Diploma (copy) - If you can not locate your diploma, you may request from your graduating school that they send the Board your transcript.
 The transcript must not be a copy and must be mailed directly from the school to the Board.

-- Passport-Sized Photo - Submit one (1) recent passport size photograph (taken within six (6) months of the application date) to be used for identification purposes.
+- Passport-Sized Photo - Submit one (1) recent passport type and size photograph (taken within six (6) months of the application date) to be used for identification purposes.
 Write your full name on the back on the photo.
-You may also email your photo to Licensing@Laptboard.org.
-Emailed photos must be in the form of a .jpg and you must include your full name in the email.
+Please attach your photo to your application packet. *Photos must be only of the applicant and cannot include animals or other people.